joe-niland/bedrock-windows/README.md

 * vagrant
 * virtualbox

-It also uses the PowerShell module manager to import a required module:
+It also uses the PowerShell module manager to import a required module (PowerYAML):
 * [PsGet](http://psget.net/)

 It then pulls git projects from: